A dynamic Bayesian Markov model for health economic evaluations of interventions in infectious disease: Methods

 \subsection{Case study}

 We consider again the fictional chronic STI described above and compare the dynamic Bayesian MM to both a deterministic and a Bayesian ODE system.
 We denote the three models as BMM, dODE and BODE, respectively.
 We evaluate whether our BMM produces results that are in line with the ``gold standard'' of the BODE.
 In the three models, we distinguish between sexes as well as high- and low-risk sexual behaviour.
-The duration of the follow up is set at 100 years, with a yearly Markov cycle length.
+The duration of the follow-up is set at 100 years, with a yearly Markov cycle length.
 We consider a population size of 1,000,000 and initially assume that 600 people are infected, whereas the remainder are susceptible.
 Males amount to 50\% and the high-risk group to 20\% of the population; the sex ratio in the two risk groups is constant.
 The proportion of infected people in both sexes and risk groups is identical.
 We account for sex-specific differences in sexual behaviour, assuming higher partner acquisition rates in males.
 The population size changes due to births and deaths.
 We conduct our analysis for two competing health-care interventions.
 We assume that in the \textit{status-quo}, screening takes place at intervals of five years at a pre-defined rate to enable an early detection of the STI.
 For simplicity, we assume that under the \textit{vaccination} scenario no screening takes place.
 We assume that the vaccine is only effective before initial STI infection; thus, susceptibles are vaccinated at a specified vaccine uptake rate at intervals of five years.
 Following STI diagnosis, treatment is provided in both~interventions.

-In the dODE and BODE, the force of infection (transition rate from the state \textit{Susceptible} to the state \textit{Infected}) shown in (\ref{forceinf2}) has to be adjusted to account for the covariates sex and behaviour.
+In the dODE and BODE, the force of infection (transition rate from the state \textit{Susceptible} to the state \textit{Infected}) shown in (\ref{forceinf2}) has to be adjusted to account for the covariates sex and behaviour with respect to infection prevalence.
 In the BMM, the sex- and behavioural-specific transition probability is estimated by transforming this adjusted transition rate according to (\ref{coop}).
+For simplicity, we exclusively account for random mixing.
 Further details are given in Appendix~\ref{appforce}.